-Afghan IS group claims series of bombings targeting Shiites
+Death toll in Afghan mosque bombing rises to 33, Taliban say

 Pakistan has not confirmed the strikes but has warned Afghanistan’s Taliban to stop its territory being used to attack across the border into Pakistan.

+In separate incidents, five children were killed Friday in northern Afghanistan’s Faryab Province while playing with unexploded ordnance.
+In one incident, three brothers died when they found an unexploded device and tried to dismantle it.
+In a second incident in another village, two children, ages 7 and 8, were killed playing with a device, said Shamsullah Mohammadi, Faryab provincial information and culture head.

+After more than four decades of war, that included two invasions — one by the former Soviet Union and one by the U.S.-led coalition — Afghanistan is one of the heaviest mined countries in the world and is littered with unexploded ordnance.

+Gannon reported from Islamabad.
 Associated Press Writer Tameem Akhgar in Islamabad, Asim Tanvir in Multan, Pakistan and Maamoun Youssef in Cairo contributed to this report